NG-NEST/ng-nest/lib/ng-nest/ui/color-picker/docs/readme.en_US.md

 ---
-label: 'ColorPicker 颜色选择器'
+label: 'ColorPicker'
 category: 'Form'
 ---

-# ColorPicker 颜色选择器
+# ColorPicker

-用于颜色选择，支持多种格式。
+For color selection, support for a variety of formats.

 ## Used alone